YandongZheng/scITDG/README.md

 # scITDG

 ## A tool for identifying time-dependent genes in single-cell transcriptome sequencing data
 `scITDG`, a tool designed for the analysis of time-dependent gene expression in single-cell transcriptomic sequencing data. scITDG stands out by its unique ability to identify dynamic gene expression patterns across various time points at single-cell resolution, which is pivotal for deciphering complex biological processes such as aging and tissue regeneration.
 The tool is fully compatible with widely used single-cell analysis platforms like Seurat and Scanpy.
-By integrating natural cubic splines regression with bootstrapping resampling, scITDG not only enhances the functionality of these platforms but also broadens their applicability.
+By integrating natural cubic splines regression with bootstrapping resampling, scITDG not only enhances the functionality of these platforms but also broadens their applicability. scITDG is publised in https://doi.org/10.1007/s42995-025-00311-y.

 <p align="center">
   <img src="https://github.com/YandongZheng/scITDG/raw/main/images/scITDG_framework_overview.png" alt="Description" width=60%;" />